-Cash paid for amounts included in the present value of operating lease liabilities was \$1.8 million for the three months ended March 31, 2021 and included in operating cash flow.
+Cash paid for amounts included in the present value of operating lease liabilities was \$1.8 million and \$3.7 million, respectively, for the three and six months ended June 30, 2021 and included in operating cash flow.

-Operating Lease Costs

-Operating lease costs were \$1.6 million for both the three months ended March 31, 2021 and 2020, primarily related to our operating leases, but also included immaterial amounts for variable leases.
+Operating Lease Costs Operating lease costs were \$1.6 million and \$3.1 million, respectively, for the three and six months ended June 30 of both 2021 and 2020.

-Contingencies

 We may become involved in legal proceedings, claims and assessments from time to time in the ordinary course of business.
-We accrue liabilities for such matters when it is probable that future expenditures will be made and such expenditures can be reasonably estimated.
+We accrue liabilities for such matters when it is probable that future expenditures will be made and such expenditures can be reasonably estimated